-- § 17 1.
-No person shall operate or conduct any gaming activity in a gaming operation within the exterior boundaries of Tribal lands without a gaming license issued by the Council as required by this Ordinance. - § 17 2.
-No person shall knowingly submit false or misleading information to the Commission or the Tribe in response to any provision of the Act, Chapter III in Title 25 C.F.R., or a Tribal Ordinance or resolution that the Chairman has approved under parts 522 or 523 in Title 25 C.F.R. - § 17 3. (a) No management contractor shall fail to account fully for all moneys received or collected in connection with gaming activities or to file any report required by the management contract. - (b) A gaming operation shall not refuse to allow an authorized representative of the Commission or an authorized Tribal official to enter or inspect a gaming operation in violation of 25 C.F.R. § 571.5 or § 571.6, or of a Tribal Ordinance or resolution approved by the Chairman under parts 522 or 523 in Title 25 C.F.R.
+- §17-1 No person shall operate or conduct any gaming activity in a gaming operation within the exterior boundaries of Tribal lands without a gaming license issued by the Council as required by this Law. - §17-2 No person shall knowingly submit false or misleading information to the Commission or the Nation in response to any provision of the Act, Chapter III in Title 25 C.F.R., or a Tribal Law or resolution that the Chairman has approved under parts 522 or 523 in Title 25 C.F.R. - §17-3 (a) No management contractor shall fail to account fully for all moneys received or collected in connection with gaming activities or to file any report required by the management contract. - (b) A gaming operation shall not refuse to allow an authorized representative of the Commission or an authorized Tribal official to enter or inspect a gaming operation in violation of 25 C.F.R. § 571.5 or 571.6, or of Tribal Law or resolution approved by Chairman under parts 522 or 523 in Title 25 C.F.R. - §17-4 No person under the age of eighteen (18) years shall be employed by a gaming operation or shall otherwise be permitted to participate in any gaming activities. - §17-5 No person shall engage in cheating (as that term is defined in § 4-1 (f) of this Law) in any gaming activity or engage in any fraudulent conduct affecting either the nation or a customer of a gaming operation. - §17-6 No person, other than an officer of the Seneca Nation department of law enforcement, may enter or remain in a gaming establishment licensed under this Law while in the possession of a firearm or other weapon. - §17-7 any person who is in privity with a person who violates this Law shall be deemed to be in violation of this Law to the same extent as the violator, and shall be treated accordingly.

-- § 17 4.
-No person under the age of eighteen (18) years shall be employed by a gaming operation or shall otherwise be permitted to participate in any gaming activities. - § 17 5.
-No person shall engage in cheating (as that term is defined in § 4 1 (f) of this Ordinance) in any gaming activity or engage in any fraudulent conduct affecting either the Tribe or a customer of a gaming operation. - § 17 6.
-No person, other than an officer of the Seminole Department of Law Enforcement, may enter or remain in a gaming establishment licensed under this Ordinance while in the possession of a firearm or other weapon. - § 17 7.
-Any person who is in privity with a person who violates this Ordinance shall be deemed to be in violation of this Ordinance to the same extent as the violator, and shall be treated accordingly. - § 17 8.
-The management contractor is responsible for ensuring that all primary management officials and key employees assisting in the operation of any gaming activity on the management contractor's behalf comply with this Ordinance.
+- §17-8 The management contractor is responsible for ensuring that all primary management officials and key employees assisting in the operation of any gaming activity on the management contractor's behalf comply with this Law.
 A violation by any such officials or employees, unless otherwise provided in an approved management contract, shall be deemed a violation by the management contractor and shall subject the contractor to civil enforcement action.
-It shall not be a defense that the management contractor was unaware of the violation. - § 17 9.
-No person, whether playing in or conducting any gaming activity authorized under this Ordinance, shall: - (a) use bogus or counterfeit cards, or substitute or use any game cards that have been tamped with; - (b) employ or have on one's person any cheating device to facilitate cheating in any gaming activity; or - (c) knowingly cause, aid, abet, or conspire with another person or cause any person to violate any provision of this Ordinance or any rule adopted under this Ordinance. - § 17 10.
-A gaming operation's facility shall be constructed, maintained, and operated in a manner that does not threaten the environment or the public health and safety. - § 17 -11.
-Alcohol, which is not for sale by the licensee to customers, and/or controlled substances are not to be brought into the gaming establishment. - § 17 12.
-If the management contractor fails to correct violations within the time permitted in a notice of violation issued by the Chairman or within fifteen (15) calendar days after the Tribe provides notice of a violation, such failure shall be deemed a further violation by the management contractor.
+It shall not be a defense that the management contractor was unaware of the violation. - §17-9 No person, whether playing in or conducting any gaming activity authorized under this Law, shall: - (a) use bogus or counterfeit cards, or substitute or use any game cards that have been tampered with; - (b) employ or have on one's person any cheating device to facilitate cheating in any gaming activity; or - (c) knowingly cause, aid, abet, or conspire with another person or cause any person to violate any provision of this Law or any rule adopted under this Law. - §17-10 A gaming operation's facility shall be constructed, maintained, and operated in a manner that does not threaten the environment or the public health and safety. - §17-12 If the management contractor fails to correct violations within the time permitted in a notice of violation issued by the Chairman or within fifteen (15) calendar days after the nation provides notice of a violation, such failure shall be deemed a further violation by the management contractor.